jorgealvarezguzman/nea-dynamics-lab/README.md

 # nea-dynamics-lab

+The deliverable is index.html at the repo root (about 1590 lines, 129 KB, no external references).
+It is untracked and uncommitted; open it directly in a browser.

+What it does

+- Integrates Sun, eight planets and the Moon with mutual point-mass gravity in a barycentric frame, plus eight asteroid test-particle copies in the same state vector, so all runs share one planetary trajectory and one step sequence.
+- Each copy carries position, velocity, quaternion, body angular velocity and 320 facet temperatures.
+Everything is propagated by an adaptive Dormand–Prince 5(4) with separate error scales per state class.
+Playback speed drops when the machine cannot keep up; tolerances never do.
+- Direct radiation and thermal recoil are separate facet sums with the exact formulas you specified, including the documented spin-averaged warm-up.
+No empirical Yarkovsky or YORP term is added on top.
+- The 2³ factorial (P, S, T) runs live.
+Heating stays on in every run, and the T-only combinations are labelled as diagnostic decompositions.
+- Views: top-down main scene with click-to-follow, pan and zoom; a close-up with temperature-coloured facets, spin axis, Sun direction and autoscaled force arrows with printed scales; a displacement view with a prominent power-of-ten magnification that never alters forces.
+- Live comparison table, signed factor effects and interactions, residual time series with least-squares trend versus periodic residual, CSV and JSON export, and a methods panel listing omitted physics.
+Observational validation is stated as not performed.

+Verification results, measured in the browser

+┌────────────────────────────────────┬──────┬────────┐
+│               Group                │ Rows │ Result │
+├────────────────────────────────────┼──────┼────────┤
+│ Sun-only Kepler orbit              │ 6    │ pass   │
+├────────────────────────────────────┼──────┼────────┤
+│ Ideal plates and thermal recoil    │ 8    │ pass   │
+├────────────────────────────────────┼──────┼────────┤
+│ Prescribed force and lever arm     │ 4    │ pass   │
+├────────────────────────────────────┼──────┼────────┤
+│ Torque-free rigid body             │ 4    │ pass   │
+├────────────────────────────────────┼──────┼────────┤
+│ Tolerance and step refinement      │ 9    │ pass   │
+├────────────────────────────────────┼──────┼────────┤
+│ Mesh refinement 80/320/1280 facets │ 6    │ pass   │
+└────────────────────────────────────┴──────┴────────┘

+Verdicts are computed at click time from measured errors against printed thresholds.
+Small angles use atan2 forms so nano-radian attitude and plane differences are not roundoff artefacts.
+Rows within three times the estimated numerical noise floor are marked unresolved.

+Things to know

+- Measured speed in headless Chrome and Node: roughly 20 to 50 seconds per asteroid orbthe target.
+The 1280-facet option is about four times slower.
+- Preset properties that are assumed rather than documented are listed on screen and in the JSON export.
+The synthetic encounter reaches about 0.02 AU from Earth near day 149, and the on-screen note says the geometry was designed.
+- Permanently shadowed facets have no equilibrium in a conduction-free model and cool slowly; the warm-up panel says so.
+- I did not commit.
+The README still holds the original brief; I left it untouched since it.

+# Prompt
 Build an interactive **Near-Earth Asteroid Dynamics Lab** as one self-contained HTML file, with embedded CSS and JavaScript, no external libraries, assets, or network requests.
 Make it look like an elegant museum exhibit: a dark starfield, restrained colours, readable typography, thin fading trails, and a softly glowing Sun.
 Start running immediately.

 The purpose is to investigate how gravity, direct solar radiation pressure, and thermal recoil change an asteroid’s orbit and rotation.
 Clearly distinguish a numerical demonstration, a comparison between models, and validation against observations.